is0383kk/SourceFile2PDF/README.md

 # File2PDFTool
 A Python script to convert files in a specified folder to PDF.
 ※ By default, the files in the current directory are targeted.
+※ Files with "_jp" in their names support Japanese text.

 | Program Name           | Description                                           |
 |------------------------|-------------------------------------------------------|